-Most low-income households do not pay federal income taxes, typically because their incomes are lower than the combination of their allowed standard deduction and their personal and dependent exemptions, or because they receive substantial rebates via refundable tax credits.
+Most low-income households do not pay federal income taxes, typically because they owe no tax (as their income is lower than the standard deduction) or because tax credits offset the tax they would owe.
+Some receive substantial rebates via refundable tax credits.
 However, nearly all low-income workers are subject to the payroll tax.

 What federal tax rates do low-income households pay?

-Of course, low-income households pay federal excise taxes on their purchase of specific products, including cigarettes, alcohol, and gasoline.
+Of course, low-income households pay federal excise taxes on specific products, including cigarettes, alcohol, and gasoline.
 Low-income households also indirectly pay some corporate income tax, to the extent that corporations pass tax burdens back to workers’ wages.

-Only 12.1 percent of households in the bottom income quintile will pay federal income tax in 2017.
-In contrast, 57.4 percent of households in the lowest income quintile will owe payroll taxes.
-Combined, 58.7 percent of households in the lowest income quintile will owe federal income or payroll taxes.
+About 11 percent of households in the bottom income quintile will pay federal income tax in 2018.
+In contrast, 62 percent of households in the lowest income quintile will owe payroll taxes.
+Combined, 64 percent of households in the lowest income quintile will owe federal income or payroll taxes.

+Households can have negative federal income tax rates if they receive refundable tax credits.
 The EITC is a refundable credit that subsidizes earnings, particularly for workers with children.
-The CTC is partially refundable, providing up to $1,000 per child under age 17 for workers with children.
+The CTC provides workers with children a credit of up to $2,000 per child under age 17, up to $1,400 of which can be received as a refund.
 Together, these credits deliver substantial assistance to low-income families with children.
-(A relatively small EITC is also available to childless workers.)
+(A small EITC is also available to childless workers.)
+If refundable credits exceed taxes owed, households receive the excess as a payment.
 The net refunds created by these credits show up as negative average tax rates.

-Average tax rates for low-income households have changed markedly over the past quarter-century (see figure 2).
-Creation of the CTC and expansion of the EITC both lowered the effective individual income tax rate for these households from about 0.5 percent in the early 1980s to its negative value today.
+Average tax rates for low-income households have changed markedly over the past quarter-century.
+Creation of the CTC and expansion of the EITC both lowered the effective individual income tax rate for low-income households from about 0.5 percent in the early 1980s to its negative value today (figure 2).
 In contrast, the effective payroll tax rate for households in the lowest income quintile increased by more than half over the same period (setting aside the temporary payroll tax reduction in 2011 and 2012).
 The effective corporate income tax rate borne by low-income households has also fallen since 1979, while the effective excise tax rate rose slightly.

 Berube, Alan.
 2006.
 “The New Safety Net: How the Tax Code Helped Low-Income Working Families During the Early 2000s.”
 Washington, DC: Brookings Institution.